ALLIES DISRUPT GERMAN DEFENSES IN FRANCE

 Left: Rommel sent his subordinate commanders sketches like the one depicted here for laying out wooden log and wire defenses against airborne assaults.
 Barbed wire and tripwires were to be strung between the poles.
 The complete system of wooden poles and interconnecting wires was called Luftlandehindernis.

 Right: “Rommel’s asparagus” (Rommelspargel) refers specifically to wooden poles used against aerial invasion.
 Wooden tree trunks and logs set in French fields and meadows in 1944 were intended to cause damage to military gliders (e.g., by tearing off their wings) and to kill or injure glider infantry in an uncontrolled landing.
-Though more than a million of these poles were erected, their effect on the invasion of Normandy was inconsequential.
+Though more than a million of these fiendish wooden spears were erected, their effect on the invasion of Normandy was inconsequential.